AUS 246 — Approaches to Port of Gladstone, QLD Nautical Chart

 -

-Skipper’s note: The soft-matte face is specified so you can mark fixes, ETAs and pilotage cues, then clean down between passages.
+Skipper’s note: The soft-matte writeable face is specified so you can mark fixes, ETAs and pilotage cues, then clean down between passages.

 On-board & ashore use